giampaolo/psutil/docs/index.rst

 .. function:: net_connections(kind='inet')

-  Return system-wide socket connections as a list of namedtuples.
+  Return system-wide socket connections as a list of named tuples.
-  Every namedtuple provides 7 attributes:
+  Every named tuple provides 7 attributes:

   - **fd**: the socket file descriptor, if retrievable, else ``-1``.
     If the connection refers to the current process this may be passed to